Everything PR News

 Editorial illustration for article: Influencer Marketing: What NOT to Do for Effective Campaigns

-Influencer marketing has become a pivotal strategy for brands looking to tap into engaged audiences across social media.
-With billions of users on Instagram, TikTok, YouTube, and Snapchat, the discipline offers companies an opportunity to connect with potential customers in personalized, authentic ways.
-Influencers have established themselves as powerful voices across industries, cultivating trust with followers and driving consumer behavior in ways traditional marketing cannot replicate.
+Influencer marketing is core strategy for brands tapping into engaged audiences on social media.
+With billions of users on Instagram, TikTok, YouTube, and Snapchat, the discipline lets companies connect with potential customers in personalized, authentic ways.
+Influencers have become powerful voices across industries, cultivating trust with followers and driving consumer behavior in ways traditional marketing cannot replicate.
+The broader thesis is in Influencer Marketing in the Answer-Engine Era; the supply-side market is in The Creator Economy.

-Influencer marketing comes with its own set of challenges and pitfalls.
-The discipline can produce material returns when executed well and can backfire when brands make certain missteps.
-Some common mistakes result in damaged reputation, low engagement, or wasted marketing spend.
-Understanding what not to do is just as important as knowing the best practices.
+Influencer marketing comes with challenges and pitfalls.
+The discipline produces material returns when executed well and backfires when brands make certain missteps.
+Common mistakes produce damaged reputation, low engagement, or wasted spend.
+Understanding what not to do is as important as knowing the best practices.

-What follows: the critical mistakes brands should avoid when implementing influencer campaigns.
-From choosing the wrong influencers to failing to disclose partnerships and disregarding authenticity, the major missteps that hurt influencer marketing and how to sidestep them.
+What follows: the critical mistakes brands should avoid.
+From choosing the wrong influencers to failing to disclose partnerships and disregarding authenticity, the major missteps that hurt influencer marketing — and how to sidestep them.

 1. Ignoring Authenticity and Transparency

 Why it is a mistake.
-Social media users have become more discerning.
-Authenticity is the key to long-term relationships with audiences.
+Social media users have become discerning.
+Authenticity is the key to long-term audience relationships.
 According to a 2024 Influencer Marketing Hub survey, 68 percent of consumers say they are more likely to trust an influencer who has a genuine passion for the product or service being endorsed.
 When an influencer appears to be selling out or promoting something they do not genuinely support, audiences disengage.
+The companion piece on the authenticity premium is What Actually Earns Trust.

 What not to do: